imazen/resizer/Plugins/PsdComposer/readme.md

 * Generating customized product simulations where users can change multiple product variables independently, or enter text for engraving

-High performance - under 400ms for test psds with 40+ layers.
+High performance - under 400ms for test PSDs with 40+ layers.

 ## Installation